soveran/ohm/README.markdown

     $ sudo gem install ohm

-Now, in an irb session try this:
+Now, in an irb session you can test the Redis adapter directly:

     >> require "ohm"
     => true